MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-integrate-with-llm-app-devops.md

 - A local Python environment with the Azure Machine Learning Python SDK v2 installed, created by following the instructions at [Getting started](https://github.com/Azure/azureml-examples/tree/sdk-preview/sdk#getting-started).

   This environment is separate from the environment the compute session uses, which you define in your flow.
-For more information about the compute session, see [Manage prompt flow compute session in Azure Machine Learning studio](how-to-manage-compute-session.md).
+For more information about compute sessions, see [Manage prompt flow compute session in Azure Machine Learning studio](how-to-manage-compute-session.md).

-- The Azure prompt flow SDK/CLI installed via a *requirements.txt* file that installs `promptflow[azure]`, for example:

-  `pip install -r ../../examples/requirements.txt`

 - Visual Studio Code with the Python and Prompt flow extensions installed.